 Higher voltage (> 30 V) PCBs designed without conformal coating are commonly encapsulated by other means, such as potting.
 Connectors can be potted or coated in similar way.

+ECSS-Q-ST-70-12_1200587

+In case of overhang of Au or Ni/Au, the assembled PCB shall be conformal coated in conformance with requirement 10.6.3j of ECSS-Q-ST-70-60.

-Double insulation design rules for critical tracks
+Reliable insulation design rules for critical tracks

 Overview